josh75337/CS-2340-Block-Beach-Boys/README.md

 You must manually give the app file access permissions via Settings -> Apps -> OhRats -> Folder Access before a CSV can be uploaded

+## Branch Structure

+Bleeding edge but working code should be kept in develop

+Staging is for demo-ready code

+Master is for finalized, tested code that is ready for submission

+Personal Branches may be created off of the develop branch.
+Use personal branches to experiment.

 ## Standards

 Dates should be stored as strings in ISO 8601 format  YYYY-MM-DDTHH:MM:SS